 So I suppose it’s time for us to all step up our game – unless you already are doing this.
 I’ve done a lot of learning on this and as a Believer in Jesus Christ, I really don’t feel we have any other choice BUT to fast AND pray!!!
 So many I know have a hard time with this so I suggest starting with the intermittent fasting then go from there.
 I’ve struggled too but for such a time as this, I believe this is critical.
 Read the entire book of Esther in the Bible to go further into this.

-Consider it for your dogs as well if you are raw feeding – if you aren’t then I invite you to consider going through my Dog Wellness Course (with a certificate of completion) to learn all the reasons as well as receive all the benefits for your dogs.
+Consider it for your dogs as well if you are raw feeding – if you aren’t then I invite you to consider learning through a course or a consultation with me to learn all the reasons as well as receive all the benefits for your dogs.
 Once a week.
 But definitely if you are raw feeding, consider feeding only once a day.
 As carnivores, they really do need to fast to BE well.
 Just like us.